FatimaBOliveira/pands-weekly-tasks/README.md

 ## week 7 - [es.py](es.py)
 - Program that will download the Moby Dick book through the internet and counts the number of e's that it contains.

-In this task, I searched in Google for the Moby Dick book as [txt](https://www.gutenberg.org/files/2701/old/moby10b.txt) file, and I use the [urllib](https://realpython.com/python-download-file-from-url/#using-urllib-from-the-standard-library) package to download it in the program.
-Then I request the machine to read the txt file with the [file handling](https://realpython.com/python-command-line-arguments/#file-handling) function, and then [return](https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/) how many times the letter "e" appears on the file.
+In this task, I searched in Google for the Moby Dick book as [txt](https://www.gutenberg.org/files/2701/old/moby10b.txt) file, and I use the [urllib](https://realpython.com/python-download-file-from-url/#using-urllib-from-the-standard-library) package to load it in the program.
+Then I request the machine to read the txt file with the [file handling](https://realpython.com/python-command-line-arguments/#file-handling) function, and then [return](https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/) the letter counts and then print the argument but specifying how many times the letter "e" appears on the file.
 ```
 from urllib.request import urlretrieve
 url = (